-This is the main gate of Hasedera Temple.
+This is the main gate of the Hasedera Temple.
 The red lantern is a famous photo spot.

 Entering the temple, there are beautiful ponds.
-And many people went up the stairs for seeing hydrangeas.
+And many people went up the stairs to see hydrangeas.
 I thought Hasedera Temple was larger than Meigetu-in Temple.

 When going up the stairs, there are a viewing spot and Kannon-do hall.
 You can see the sea and the cityscape of Kamakura at the viewing spot.
 And the magnificent statue of Hase Kannon is housed in Kannon-do hall for all to see and worship.
 It is very tall.

-I bought a good-luck charm in Kannon-do hall.
+I bought a good-luck charm in the Kannon-do hall.
 The charm I bought is “Ajisai Omamori”.
-And I used prepaid IC card again for buying.
+And I used the prepaid IC card again for buying.
 It is kind of modern!

 Going up the stairs again, the hydrangea path starts.

 Meigetsu-in Temple has only blue ajisai, on the other hand, Hasedera Temple has blue, purple, and white ajisai.
 You can enjoy seeing the various color of hydrangeas.
 I heard there are also pink one, but I could not find those.

 Many hydrangeas have been planted along the path.
 A lot of visiting people walked along the path and, they were seeing them.
 Me too!
 They were very beautiful.

 Hasedera Temple has many other sightseeing spots.
 You can also enjoy seeing azaleas, wisterias, autumn leaves depending on the season.
 You can experience hand-copying sutra.
 If you are interested in Japanese temples and come to Tokyo, please try to visit Hasedera Temple.

 |【access】||5 minutes on foot from Enoden “Hase Station.”Get off at JR Kamakura station